Passive Income

 💡 Practical Tips

-- 2Diversify across multiple income sources.
+- 2Diversify across multiple sectors and asset classes to protect your total income stream.

 ⚠️ Common Mistakes